 - World Rugby Sevens World Series (Men’s and Women’s)

 - All other World Rugby tournaments.

-Download the form from the WADA website and complete it with your doctor.
-Submit by email to World Rugby at email@example.com or by fax to +353 1 240 9289.
+Download the form from HERE and complete it with your doctor.
+Submit by email to World Rugby at firstname.lastname@example.org or by fax to +353 1 240 9289.
 All other players should consult their NADO.
 If your country doesn’t have a NADO, applications can be submitted to World Rugby.